Qumulo/docs/supermicro.md

 ## Step 2: Wiring Your Nodes
 This section describes how to wire the remote access, network, and power ports of your Supermicro All-NVMe node.

-**Note:** The two Ethernet ports on the back of your node (to the right of the USB ports) are unused.
+{% include note.html content="The two Ethernet ports on the back of your node (to the right of the USB ports) are unused." %}

 ### Connecting the Out-of-Band Management (IPMI) Port
 The dedicated out-of-band management port allows functionality such as remote display, control, and power (similar to HPE iLO).
 The port uses the Intelligent Platform Management Interface (IPMI) protocol.
 First, connect the IPMI port first on the back of your node (above the USB ports).